 In the age of Amazon, many consumers expect to find bargains on used books online and it’s rare to pay full price for a new book any longer.
 If your collection of old books and magazines has led to overflowing bookshelves, clean them out by selling them online and at local flea markets.
 Textbooks or non-fiction may be in particularly high demand among students, while magazines are often popular among collectors.

 Although you may not make a fortune off of your old clothing, it could certainly earn you some spare money if you have items in good condition.
 Take a look at this humorous advert starring Pat Cash to get a feel for how you can earn some quick cash off of your old wardrobe on auction sites like Quicksales or eBay.
 Selling clothing online at the beginning of a new fashion season will garner you the most cash, particularly if you’re selling items that are more in-demand.
 So if you’re spring cleaning, think about selling off your summer clothing and holding onto the winter wardrobe until the next season.

 Research Possible Collectibles

 Those old stacks of comic books and plain tee-shirts may not be anything special, but if you sell them in bundles you’ll make them more appealing to buyers.
-Many sellers on eBay and Gumtree sell their wares in lots, which can make a buyer feel like they’re getting a real bargain.
+Many sellers on eBay sell their stuff in lots, which can make a buyer feel like they’re getting a real bargain.
 Vinyl albums, DVDs, and CD’s are all popular items to sell in lots.